ibm-cloud-docs/framework-financial-services-controls/controls-output/cm/cm-2.md

 ## IBM Cloud for Financial Services profile
 {: #scc-fs-cloud-profile}

-The rules related to this control that follow are part of the IBM Cloud for Financial Services v1.1.0 profile in [{{site.data.keyword.compliance_full}}](/docs/security-compliance?topic=security-compliance-getting-started).
+The rules related to this control that follow are part of the IBM Cloud for Financial Services v1.2.0 profile in [{{site.data.keyword.compliance_full}}](/docs/security-compliance?topic=security-compliance-getting-started).

-- Check whether a security group other than the default for Virtual Private Cloud is attached to all endpoints
+- Check whether DevSecOps Toolchain collects software bills of materials (SBOM) to provide transparency in build artifacts
+- Check whether DevSecOps Toolchain deployment has approved change documentation including security impact analysis

 ## NIST supplemental guidance
 {: #nist-supplemental-guidance}